Chip Conley: Early life and education

+Career

 In 1987, Conley founded Joie de Vivre Hospitality, where he held the position of CEO for nearly 24 years, creating and managing around 50 boutique hotels.
 In 2010, he sold his company to Geolo Capital.
 The last hotel concept he created for the company was The Epiphany in Palo Alto.
 Conley remains a private owner in many hotel properties and no longer has an operating role in the company.

 Conley spoke at the annual TED conference in 2010 on creating a business model driven by our need for meaning as outlined by Abraham Maslow's hierarchy of needs and as presented in his book Peak: How Great Companies Get their Mojo from Maslow.
 Conley's other books include The Rebel Rules: Daring to Be Yourself in Business; Marketing that Matters: 10 Practices to Profit Your Business and Change the World; Emotional Equations: Simple Truths for Creating Happiness + Success in Business + in Life; Wisdom@Work: The Making of a Modern Elder.

 In 2013, Conley became Head of Global Hospitality and Strategy for Airbnb. and founded Fest300.
 At Airbnb, he was asked by the three co-founders to help evolve the company into a hospitality company with more than one million hosts in 191 countries.
 Conley worked closely with CEO Brian Chesky as a mentor and helped to build a bridge to the travel, hotel, and real estate/development/landlord industries.
 He also conceived and led the annual Airbnb Open.
 In 2017, he transitioned to the role of Strategic Advisor for Hospitality and Leadership.

 In 2016, Fest300 was acquired by Everfest, with Conley joining the Everfest leadership team as Chief Strategy Officer on a part-time basis.

-In 2018, he founded the Modern Elder Academy (MEA), the world's first "midlife wisdom school" in Baja California Sur.
-This 3 acre oceanfront campus is dedicated to helping students reimagine midlife as a time for learning, growth, and positive transformation through immersive workshops, sabbaticals, and digital programs.
-Modern Elder Academy focuses on Long Life Learning, and is a mission-driven organization committed to socio-economic diversity, having provided scholarships to 50% of their 2,000 alumni.
+In 2018, he founded the Modern Elder Academy (MEA), which Conely describes as "the world's first midlife wisdom school" at its first campus in Baja California Sur.
+This 3 acre campus is located in the seaside village of El Pescadero.
+MEA hosts seminars, workshop retreats, and other similar programs (both in person and online) aimed at combating the popular conceptions of middle-age.
+MEA claims to have over 7000 alumni worldwide.
 Graduates receive a certificate in Mindset Management.

-In 2021, Modern Elder Academy acquired Saddleback Ranch in Northern New Mexico and set out to grow a collection of MEA Regenerative Communities.
-Each community will include a MEA wisdom school, residences and a regenerative farm.
+In 2021, Modern Elder Academy acquired Saddleback Ranch (renamed Rising Circle Ranch) in Lemy, New Mexico as their second campus.